tree logo Follow Us On Facebook Talk About Us On X See Us On Instagram

 Understanding carpenter ant behavior, preferred wood types, nesting sites and warning signs is essential for homeowners, builders and anyone who works with wood.
 With the right prevention strategies—and prompt treatment when needed—you can protect your home, cabin or wood home interior from their destructive tunneling.

-The Wood Carpenter Ants Like Best
+The Type of Wood Carpenter Ants Prefer Most

-• Leaky window and door frames.
+• Leaky window frames, door frames, and thresholds.

 Carpenter Ants vs. Termites: What’s the Difference?